-Assuming that Chattanooga meets all of your requirements, the next most important item to examine is the affordability of real estate in Chattanooga.
+Assuming that Chattanooga meets all of your requirements like low crime rates, good schools and great local amenities, the next most important item to examine is the affordability of real estate in Chattanooga.
 Everything else becomes a lot less important if it turns out that home prices in Chattanooga are simply unattainable.
-Median real estate prices in Chattanooga come in at $152,000, which is 4.1% higher than the Tennessee average.
-The home price to income ratio compares the median home prices to the median household income.
-In Chattanooga, the home price to income ratio is 3.7, which is 19.4% higher than the Tennessee average.
-Knowing if your home will appreciate on a long term or even a short term basis should be factored into your decision making.
-An increase in your home’s value can be a good way to generate tax-free equity that can create long term financial security.
-In the past year, appreciation rates for homes in the Chattanooga area were 6.5% and 5 year appreciation rates were 7.3%.
+The median home price for Chattanooga homes is $174,900, which is 19.8% higher than the Tennessee average.
+If we take a closer look at the affordability of homes in Chattanooga, we’ll see that the home price to income ratio is 3.7, which is 19.4% higher than the Tennessee average.

 |Workers who carpool

 |Workers who bicycle